pvcraven/arcade_book/source/chapters/04_version_control/index.rst

 2. Type ``cd mydirectoryname`` where the name of the directory will be the same as the name of your repository on BitBucket.
 You can usually type in the first few letters and hit <tab> to fill in the rest of the directory name.
 3. Type ``git add *``
-4. Type ``git commit -m "Work on lab 1"`` Update the comment to whatever you did.
+4. Type ``git commit -m "Work on lab 1"`` Update the comment between the quotes to whatever you did.
 5. Type ``git push``

+If you get an error while pushing, see :ref:`cant-push`

 Turn In Your Work
 ^^^^^^^^^^^^^^^^^